microsoft/dotnet-framework-docker-samples/wcfapp/README.md

 ### Build a Container with IIS-hosted WCF Service
 Project `WcfServiceWebApp` is created from 'WCF Service Application' template in Visual Studio.
 A [Dockerfile](WcfServiceWebApp/Dockerfile) is added to the project.
 We use `microsoft/wcf` image as the base image, which has both HTTP and NET.TCP protocols enabled in IIS and exposes ports 80 (for HTTP) and 808 (for NET.TCP) for the container.
 We use WCF image with tag `4.6.2` for .NET Framework 4.6.2 in this example, but you can change it to use other tags (eg. `microsoft/wcf:4.7` with tag `4.7`) for WCF images with different versions of .NET Framework.
 The complete list of [WCF image tags](https://hub.docker.com/r/microsoft/wcf/tags/) can be found from Docker Hub.

 Run commands below to build the container image with name `wcfservice:iis-hosted` and start an instance of it named `myservice1`.
-Docker parameter `-d` will run the container in backgroud (detached mode).
+Docker parameter `-d` will run the container in background (detached mode).
 ```
 C:\wcfapp\WcfServiceWebApp>docker build -t wcfservice:iis-hosted .
 C:\wcfapp\WcfServiceWebApp>docker run -d --name myservice1 wcfservice:iis-hosted